Tekki/mojo-base-tiny/README.md

     use Mojo::Base::Tiny 'SomeBaseClass', -signatures;
     use Mojo::Base::Tiny -role, -signatures;

+If you want to activate the `async` and `await` keywords to deal much more efficiently with promises, it is finally time to move to a full [Mojolicious](https://metacpan.org/pod/Mojolicious) installation and to use [Mojo::Base](https://metacpan.org/pod/Mojo%3A%3ABase).

+    # async/await not available
+    use Mojo::Base::Tiny -strict, -async;  # throws an error

 This will also disable experimental warnings on versions of Perl where this feature was still experimental.